 My deduction from that (which is purely based on my observation and experience) is that I tend to keep total training volume at the lower end of the spectrum around 15 – 30 total reps per session.

-I have discussed different training intensities, training modes and efforts in the article The Importance Weight Training Has On Power and I have attached the table from that article here below.
+I have discussed the different training intensities, training modes and efforts in the article The Importance Weight Training Has On Power.

 Concluding What Method to use for Power Training